 Cryptocurrency is a word that seems to be on the lips of many analysts, investors and journalists at the moment.
 But what exactly is it, and what opportunities does it hold for savvy traders and investors who are looking for a new opportunity?
 In essence, cryptocurrency is just another way to make purchases.
-However, instead of being powered by printed money or managed entries on bank account records, it’s instead powered by a decentralised electronic ledger that records transactions and allows the buyer to access their cryptocurrency without having to reveal their identity.
+However, instead of being powered by printed money or managed entries on bank account records, it’s instead powered by a decentralized electronic ledger that records transactions and allows the buyer to access their cryptocurrency without having to reveal their identity.

 How Does Cryptocurrency Differ From “Real” Currency?

 Fundamentally, cryptocurrencies are not all that different to the dollars, yens and pound sterlings of this world in that they can be used to buy products, services and commodities.
 Yet, cryptocurrencies and real-world currencies are different, too.
 The asset is entirely digital, and it operates purely through the internet.
 Cryptocurrency assets are also highly anonymous; it’s very difficult to link a transaction on a blockchain ledger, the technology that powers a cryptocurrency, to the owner’s identity, and all sales and transactions are made between online addresses rather than between more identifiable pieces of information.
-It’s also decentralised, too, which means that there’s no central authority governing it – unlike real-world currencies, which are managed by governments and central banks.
+It’s also decentralized, too, which means that there’s no central authority governing it – unlike real-world currencies, which are managed by governments and central banks.

 Need to Know: Key Crypto Facts

 Before getting started as a cryptocurrency trader, it’s a wise idea to familiarise yourself with as much information as possible about crypto and how it works.
 It’s important, for example, to note that there’s no central authority at work in the world of cryptocurrencies.
-Each one is self-regulated by the people who use it, and that means you don’t have to look out for the impact of any central bank decisions in the way you would have to when trading real world currency.
+Each one is self-regulated by the people who use it, and that means you don’t have to look out for the impact of any central bank decisions in the way you would have to when trading real-world currency.

 Crypto History: A Short Summary

 Cryptocurrencies have rarely been out of the news in the last year or two, but the history of crypto as a concept is actually a little older than many people might expect.
 One of the first cryptocurrencies was created in the 1980s, when a computer science expert named David Chaum designed an anonymous payments system which used some of the key features that now identify cryptocurrencies as we know them today.
-It was during the 1990s that awareness of the power of cryptocurrency began to spread, and in this period everyone from governmental organisations to analysts began to write about the potential that the technology might hold.
+It was during the 1990s that awareness of the power of cryptocurrency began to spread, and in this period everyone from governmental organizations to analysts began to write about the potential that the technology might hold.